protonemedia/laravel-mixins/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/protonemedia/laravel-mixins.svg?style=flat-square)](https://packagist.org/packages/protonemedia/laravel-mixins)
 [![Buy us a tree](https://img.shields.io/badge/Treeware-%F0%9F%8C%B3-lightgreen)](https://plant.treeware.earth/protonemedia/laravel-mixins)

-## Launcher 🚀

-Hey!
-We've built a Docker-based deployment tool to launch apps and sites fully containerized.
-You can find all features and the roadmap on our [website](https://uselauncher.com), and we are on [Twitter](https://twitter.com/uselauncher) as well!

-## Support
+## Support this package!

-We proudly support the community by developing Laravel packages and giving them away for free.
+❤️ We proudly support the community by developing Laravel packages and giving them away for free.
+If this package saves you time or if you're relying on it professionally, please consider [sponsoring the maintenance and development](https://github.com/sponsors/pascalbaljet).
 Keeping track of issues and pull requests takes time, but we're happy to help!

-If this package saves you time or if you're relying on it professionally, please consider [supporting the maintenance and development](https://github.com/sponsors/pascalbaljet).
+## Laravel Splade

+**Did you hear about Laravel Splade? 🤩**

+It's the *magic* of Inertia.js with the *simplicity* of Blade.
+[Splade](https://github.com/protonemedia/laravel-splade) provides a super easy way to build Single Page Applications using Blade templates.
+Besides that magic SPA-feeling, it comes with more than ten components to sparkle your app and make it interactive, all without ever leaving Blade.

 ## Installation